 Now what about interviews in major newspapers?

-Many people thing that these are acceptable since they are in a major publication.
+Many people think that these are acceptable since they appear in a major publication.
 Unfortunately, they would be wrong.
-While the source itself may be considered significant and in-depth, the fact that the wording is the statement of the subject being interviewed, it would be considered a self-published source.
+The source itself may be significant and in-depth, but the words come from the subject of the topic.
+As such, Wikipedia considers it a self-published source.

 Now that you understand the “general notability guidelines,” we need to go through the various notability guidelines specific to each topic.
 Thought we were done didn’t you?

 These additional guidelines are set up to help editors choose which topics are notable for specific fields.
 For instance, a different set of notability guidelines apply to “schools” than do “musicians.”
-In fact, most schools that are equivalent to high school or above are considered de-facto notable as long as you can find a reference to prove it exists.
+In fact, Wikipedia considers most higher education institutions (high school and up) de-facto notable as long as you can find a reference to prove it exists.
 This is a large contrast to guidelines for biographies, which are the most stringent notability guidelines on Wikipedia.

 I would advise you to consult with the specific guideline on the topic you are writing about before you attempt to publish your article.
 Here are links for quick reference: